moosefactory/MFCocoaExtras/README.md

 **Utility Framework for iOS and MacOS**

 This is a compilation of some of commonly used codes over the years.
-Feel free to contact me by email at <tristan@moosefactory.eu>

-Cheers :)

 Tristan Leblanc - MooseFactory Software
 <https://www.moosefactory.eu>